CodingAleCR/http_interceptor/README.md

 - 🚦 Intercept & change unstreamed requests and responses.
 - ✨ Retrying requests when an error occurs or when the response does not match the desired (useful for handling custom error responses).
-- 👓 `GET` requests with separated parameters.
+- 👓 `GET` requests with separated parameters using the `params` argument.
 - ⚡️ Standard `bodyBytes` on `ResponseData` to encode or decode in the desired format.
 - 🙌🏼 Array parameters on requests.
 - 🖋 Supports self-signed certificates (except on Flutter Web).